isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 ![Image of Code Preview](assets/AWNjs_8.png)

-## Adding Digital Signatures and Security
+## Adding digital signatures and security

 Once a document is ready, you can add in digital signatures for approval using Adobe Sign.
 This functionality works a bit differently than the functionality we have used thus far.
 For digital signatures, an application must be configured to use OAuth for user authentication.